clugg/sm-json/README.md

 ```

 ### Working with Unknowns
-In some rare cases, you may receive JSON which you do not know the structure of.
+In some cases, you may receive JSON which you do not know the structure of.
 It may contain an object or an array.
 This is possible to handle using the `IsArray` property, although it can result in some messy code.

 ```c
 JSON_Object obj = json_decode(SOME_UNKNOWN_JSON);